 Unsupervised Learning (Clustering Phase)

-The unsupervised phase of the analysis applied three clustering algorithms, K-Means, Agglomerative Hierarchical Clustering, and DBSCAN, to identify structural patterns and potential anomalies within the PPP loan dataset.
+The unsupervised phase of the analysis employed three clustering algorithms —K-Means, Agglomerative Hierarchical Clustering, and DBSCAN —to identify structural patterns and potential anomalies within the PPP loan dataset.
 Clustering was conducted on two versions of the feature matrix: the full uncompressed feature set (X_all_no_pca) and a PCA-reduced variant (X_all_pca_3), in which the number of components was selected to preserve approximately 95% of the variance in the original features.

-To evaluate the influence of feature dimensionality on clustering quality, both versions were subjected to systematic hyperparameter exploration.
+To evaluate the influence of feature dimensionality on clustering quality, both versions were subjected to a systematic exploration of hyperparameters.
 Parameters were defined in structured JSON configuration files, functioning as a manual grid search by systematically passing all combinations into the pipeline for sequential execution.
 This approach supported reproducibility while allowing flexibility across multiple parameter ranges.

 K-Means and Agglomerative Clustering were each evaluated over a series of cluster counts (k = 2–10 for K-Means; 2–6 for Hierarchical).
 DBSCAN was tested using combinations of ε values ranging from 0.3 to 1.3 and min_samples values from 3 to 15.
 All clustering operations were executed using GPU-accelerated RAPIDS cuML implementations to ensure efficient processing across the high-dimensional feature spaces.